Table of Contents_

 When you run into problems with your hoverboard’s wheels, then you may need to do the repairs yourself.
 If you don’t know how to take apart a hoverboard wheel to perform the necessary maintenance, you’ve come to the right place.
 Keep reading to learn how to fix your hoverboard’s motor and wheel.

-Follow these steps to fix your hoverboard’s wheel and motors.
+Follow these steps to fix your hoverboard’s wheels and motors.

 Here are the overall steps to successfully take apart a hoverboard wheel